nawabahmadreshi/documentation/pages/other/amp-journeys.md

 AMP pages by design make it difficult for users to go anywhere except back to Google search, and difficult for you to convert users to your website or your app.
 With AMP-compatible Journeys, you can convert mobile web traffic from Google search results to your app and take advantage of Google’s prioritization of AMP pages.
 Select Journeys templates can be shown on your AMP-compatible website.

-[image]

 {% prerequisite %}

 - To be prioritized in mobile search results, your webpage must be [AMP](https://www.ampproject.org/docs/){:target="_blank"}-compatible.
-If you do not want to build an AMP-compatible website, consider using [AMP Deepviews](#) for Google search instead.

 {% endprerequisite %}